 So surely Reba's 1990 redux could take it to the mountaintop, right?
 Not exactly.
 Conservative audiences struggled with the song and even with Reba's massive star power, the song still peaked at No. 8.
 But it's a staple of Reba's shows and one of her most iconic songs ever.

-The Marshall Tucker Band originally wrote and released “Can’t You See” in 1973, though it nary made a mark.
-But Waylon Jennings — himself flirting consistently with a rockin’ vibe — saw immense potential in the song and cut his own version in 1976.
+The Marshall Tucker Band originally wrote and released "Can't You See" in 1973, though it nary made a mark.
+But Waylon Jennings -- himself flirting consistently with a rockin' vibe -- saw the immense potential in the song and cut his own version in 1976.

 The next year, Marshall Tucker Band re-released it, hoping to capture Jennings' huge success with the tune.
 But it floundered at No. 75 on the Hot 100 charts.

-As amazing and iconic as “Gentle On My Mind” is, no artist ever took it to No. 1.
-Now, bare in mind Alison Krauss just did her own version as well, so perhaps it could be in the cards.
-But even The Band Perry, who won a Grammy for their performance of the tune, only ever brought it to No. 29.
+As amazing and iconic as "Gentle On My Mind" is, no artist ever took it to No. 1.
+Even The Band Perry, who won a Grammy for their performance of the tune, only ever brought it to No. 29.

 "Gentle On My Mind's" inability to reach No. 1 really is surprising.
 It's a beautiful, award-winning song and Campbell notched more than 5 million plays of it on radio.
 Originally written and performed by John Hartford, other artists who recorded and released it as a single include Aretha Franklin and Dean Martin.